Liang-guo-du/DualSPHysics_wiki/Home.md

 Welcome to the DualSPHysics Wiki.
 Here you will find documentation and information about the DualSPHysics project: codes, structure, workflow, compilation, working exmples, etc.

 ## Suggestions and errors in the Wiki
-If you have suggestions (a new section, corrections or contributions) please notify it using the [Issues section of the repository](https://github.com/DualSPHysics/DualSPHysics/issues).
+If you have suggestions (a new section, corrections or contributions) please notify it using the [ISSUES section of the repository](https://github.com/DualSPHysics/DualSPHysics/issues).
 Please include something like [WIKI] into the title to help us prioritize the work.